Vincent Trocheck: Personal life

 Trocheck is of Italian descent as his grandmother was born and raised in Calabria, Italy.
 Trocheck and his wife Hillary have two children together.
 In October 2015, Trocheck signed a multi-year agreement with equipment manufacturer STX.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, Trocheck was among the majority who visited with the president and attended the State of the Union.